Stuycs-K/project03-final-09-goihmanb-choia/DEVLOG.md

 ### 2025-01-07 - Work on skeleton code
 added client skeleton code and game skeleton - 20 min added correct imports and other needed funcs for base server and client - 8 min

+### 2025-01-08 - Work tic tac toe formatting
+added formattig and prinint of the tictactoe board - 10 min